 All new members must attend a new member orientation session before they are permitted to use Club equipment.
 These sessions are given by Club members who volunteer their time to see that our new members have the requisite sculling competency, are able to properly care for our equipment, and understand OBC’s policies and procedures.

-To inquire about joining, contact OBC Vice President.
+To inquire about joining, contact OBC Director of Membership.
 In your email, please introduce yourself and describe your sculling experience.

 Because the Club does not offer supervised programs, members must be experienced scullers who can handle intermediate-level boats and navigate without assistance.

 Prospective members who are new to sculling have a number of options for finding instruction: